Email Marketing Pricing: 5 Platforms Compared (2026)

 The cost escalates when you add Marketing Hub on top of the CRM.
 Marketing Hub has its own contact-based pricing for "marketing contacts" (contacts you actively email), which stacks on top of your seat costs.
 A 5-person team on Professional can easily spend $500+/mo before factoring in marketing contacts.

 If you need CRM and email together, HubSpot's free tier is hard to beat.
 If you only need email marketing, you're paying for features you won't use.
-See our HubSpot vs Mailchimp comparison or browse HubSpot alternatives.
+See our HubSpot vs Mailchimp comparison, browse HubSpot alternatives, read the full HubSpot review, or go straight to the dedicated HubSpot pricing breakdown.

 For CRM-focused options, see our guide on the best CRMs with built-in email marketing.